PrinsGeryha/dante-squeezelite-bridge/README.md

 * The container/VM is on the correct VLAN.
 * Multicast is allowed.
 * Dante Controller is on the same reachable network.
-* The Inferno binary exists and is executable.
+* The Inferno ALSA plugin exists in `/usr/lib/x86_64-linux-gnu/alsa-lib/`.
 * The zone name is valid.

 ### Squeezelite starts but no audio